ddgarrett/load_statements/README.md

 Monthly transaction data is used in Google Sheets "Monthly Expenses YYYY", where "YYYY" is the year for the monthly transaction data.

+Fidelity Activity and Orders data is not currently used by any spreadsheets.

-Both of the above processes help support replacements for Mint's transaction extract and net worth functions.
+The first two above processes help support replacements for Mint's transaction extract and net worth functions.
 Mint is no longer available and CreditKarma does little more than show you your credit status and attempt to get you to sign up for credit cards.